evenashrif/evenashrif/README.md

-- 👋 Hi, I’m @ivnsharif
+- 👋 Hi, I’m @Kazi_Abdulla
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis and data science
 - 🌱 I’m currently learning Google data analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...